IbnouT/free-genai-bootcamp-2025/lang-portal/docs/implementation-plan.md

 4. Verify against specs before marking complete
 5. Get validation before proceeding

-Ready to begin Step 1 with a thorough spec review?
+Ready to proceed with the next part of Step 1: Basic layout and routing?